 We enjoyed this Swiss Roll on its own but if I’d had some cream then I would have served it with it or indeed piped it along the top to go under the walnuts.
 Gosh now I’m talking about cream, well I am a great believer in everything in moderation and giving yourself the occasional treat is all part of that.
 I think this is the perfect cake to have for afternoon tea or as a dessert.

-I really enjoyed making this Swiss Roll as I can’t actually remember ever having made one before!
+I really enjoyed making this Swiss Roll as I can’t actually remember ever having made one befAore!
 In my defence it was only recently that I acquired a Swiss Roll tin otherwise I wouldn’t have left it quite so long!
 My top tip to any other newbies would be to roll the sponge up really tightly as I was a little too relaxed with mine, but not bad for a first attempt I think.
-Do you have fond memories of cakes from your childhood and have you made any of them?

 Do you have fond memories of cakes your mother made and have you made them yourself?